zhanyinx/Coefficient_Variation/README.md

 - [Overview](#overview)
 - [Installation](#installation)
 - [Usage](#usage)
+- [Citation] (#citation)

 ## Overview

 Hi-C and 5C data are noisy, especially long range interactions.
-To filter these data, we implemented a new method based on coefficient of variation to flag noisy interactions
+To filter these data, we implemented a new method based on coefficient of variation to flag noisy interactions.

 ## Installation